hypo69/hypo/pytest/gemini/src/suppliers/etzmaleh/login.md

 **Critical Considerations for Your Actual Tests:**

 * **Understanding the Function's Requirements:**  Does the `login` function expect a string?
 A dictionary?
 An object of a particular class?
 The tests must reflect the actual expected input types and format.
 * **Exception Handling:**  If your function *should* raise an exception for invalid input, then tests using `pytest.raises` are mandatory.
-The example demonstrates how to do that.
+The example demonStartes how to do that.
 * **Actual Data:** Replace the placeholder data with realistic data relevant to the context of the `login` function.
 * **Realistic Edge Cases:**  Consider scenarios specific to your system and `login` function, such as very long strings, unusual characters, or other cases that might lead to unexpected behavior.